 Wow what a day!
-On Monday 6 May Martin, Fergus and I skied our first ever run on the North Face of the Aiguille du Midi, the north face of the Col du Plan.
-600m of steep exposed terrain visible from Chamonix and rated 5.3 E4, this is the ‘easiest’ route on the famous north face of the Aiguille du Midi.
+On Monday Martin, Fergus and I skied our first ever run on the North Face of the Aiguille du Midi, the north face of the Col du Plan.
+600m of steep exposed terrain visible from Chamonix and rated 5.3 E4.

 At some point in a Chamonix skiers’ life you can’t help your mind wondering to the imposing north face of the Aiguille du Midi.
 Can I ski that?
 Which line would I want to ski?
 Will I be able to do it?

-The Col du Plan is the obvious first choice out of all the routes on the north face, it’s the shortest and also the least technically difficult, although its exposure rating is the same as the bigger classics like the Mallory and Frendo (E4).
-There are two entrances to the face, the direct entrance at the col and the Tournier Spur variant.
+The Col du Plan is the obvious first choice out of all the harder routes, it’s the shortest and also the least technically difficult.
+There are two entrances, the direct entrance at the col and the Tournier Spur variant.
 We went for the direct entrance (60m rappel).
 The top section is a fairly steep 45 degree hanging snow field above a serac which lessens in gradient as you ski down.
-After skiing this face, you enter a steep couloir with 1x40m rappel followed by 1x30m rappel.
-The couloir is steep, up to 50 degrees and very narrow.
+After skiing this face, you enter a steep couloir on skiers’ right with 1x40m rappel followed by 1x30m rappel.
+The couloir is steep and committing, up to 50 degrees and very narrow, only a little wider than a pair of 182cm skis.
 There is an ice bulge near the bottom which requires another 15m rappel before you can ski cleanly out of the bottom and towards the Plan de l’Aiguille cable car.

-On arriving at the Col du Plan we met Tom Grant and Johanna Stalnacke getting ready to rappel into the face.
+On arriving at the Col du Plan we met Tom Grant and Johanna Stalnacke getting ready to rappel in.
 In the build up to this day we had talked about various scenarios in which we’d like to ski the Col du Plan for the first time, and our first choice was to follow a small group ideally with no-one behind us.
 So this was perfect and we decided to go for it.
 Tom and Johanna are exceptional skiers and I had skied with Tom in the Capucin couloir back in February.
-We were very happy to watch them drop in first and we were excited to follow.
-We waited for them to go before preparing our ropes and dropping in to the north face.
+We were very happy to watch them drop in first and were excited to follow.
+We waited for them to go before preparing our ropes and dropping in.

 Thanks Martin and Fergus for sharing the experience.
 I’m sure we won’t forget it in a hurry….!